 The Line: Hamilton Tiger-Cats -4 -- Over/Under: 50 Click Here for the Latest Odds

-TV: TSN, RDS, ESPNews Stream live sports and exclusive originals on ESPN+.
+Where to Watch: TSN, RDS, ESPNews Stream live sports and exclusive originals on ESPN+.
 Sign up now!

 The Edmonton Eskimos and Hamilton Tiger-Cats meet Sunday in the CFL East Final at Tim Hortons Field.